OpenEvalProject/evals/manuscripts/elife-08069/v2/manuscript.md

 The new dataset also provides full coverage of all ciliated locomotor cells.
 The larva has 23 prototroch cells, organized into an anterior and a posterior tier, formed by 11 cell pairs and one unpaired cell (at position 11 o'clock).
 There are 8 ventral metatroch cells, and three bands of paratrochsI–III, one in each segment.
 The paratrochs have 8I, 14II, and 12III ciliated cells (Figure 1B, Figure 3E).
 We analyzed the innervation of the ciliary bands by MNs in more detail.
 We found that only the posterior tier of the prototroch receives synapses by MN cells.
 We also found that several MNs projected to and formed synapses on the paratrochs both on the dorsal and the ventral side (Figure 3D, Source code 1).

-## Larval eyespot connectome reveals sensory-motor circuits of varying complexities
+### Larval eyespot connectome reveals sensory-motor circuits of varying complexities

-We also fully reconstructed the neuronal circuitry of the larval eyespots or ocelli (structures located ventrally in the head) in HT9-4 (
+We also fully reconstructed the neuronal circuitry of the larval eyespots or ocelli (structures located ventrally in the head) in HT9-4 (Figure 4).
+The larval eyespots develop in early trochophore larval stages and mediate positive phototaxis in early larval stages by innervating adjacent ciliary band cells (Jékely et al., 2008).
+In trochophore larvae (24–48 hpf), each larval eyespot consists of one pigment cell and one PRCr3, the latter of which expresses a rhabdomeric opsin, r-opsin3.
+A preliminary ssTEM analysis in HT9-3 (72 hpf) identified a second PRCr1 with an axon projecting towards the brain neuropil (a cerebral PRC), indicating changes in eyespot structure during development.
+The second PRC expresses another opsin, r-opsin1 (Randel et al., 2013).

 ![Figure 4.](https://cdn.elifesciences.org/articles/08069/elife-08069-fig4-v2.jpg)

 **Figure 4.:** Neurons that are also part of the visual eye circuit are marked by an ‘asterisk’.
 Connectivity graph of the r-opsin3-expressing PRCr3 (A) and r-opsin1-expressing PRCr1 (C).
 Connectivity graph edges are weighted by the number of synapses and synapse numbers are shown.
 Blender visualization of the left PRCr3l cell (B) and PRCr1r circuitry (D).
-Abbreviations are shown in Figure 1.DOI: http://dx.doi.org/10.7554/eLife.08069.013
+Abbreviations are shown in Figure 1.

 Here, we have fully reconstructed the neuronal circuitry downstream of both eyespot PRCs in the 72 hpf larva.
 The two eyespot PRCs connect to very distinct downstream circuitries, suggesting functional specialization.
 PRCr3 forms en passant synapses on ipsilateral ciliary band cells, as previously described for both trochophore and nectochaete stages (Jékely et al., 2008; Randel et al., 2013).
 The distal part of the PRCr3 axon then turns and meets the secondary optic neuropil, forming synapses on the ipsil- and contralateral MNs.
 PRCr3 is therefore both a direct sensory-MN and a sensory neuron that connects to MNs.